 It's true, farmhouse style and design ideas stem from, well, it's in the name: farmhouses.
 And in a country kitchen, this aesthetic — think rustic white cabinets, reclaimed wood home decor, and, of course, a farmhouse sink — works especially well.

-Traditionally, the pastoral vibe makes use of cozy and welcoming features that bring to mind an old English cottage; think distressed wood, natural stone, vintage decor, and ceramic or cement tile with subtle patterns.
+Traditionally, the pastoral vibe makes use of cozy and welcoming features that bring to mind an old English cottage filled with natural stone, vintage decor, and ceramic or cement kitchen tile with subtle patterns.
 But don't worry.
-This doesn't mean that you need to completely overhaul your cook space just to incorporate a dash of bucolic flair.
+This doesn't mean that you need to completely remodel your cook space just to get a dash of bucolic flair.

 2. Bring in vintage elements.

 Follow the lead of Claude Monet's kitchen, captured by photographer Carley Summers, and bring a few antique elements — such as vintage wall tile and industrial lighting — into your cook space.
 The full-height kitchen backsplash featured in this rustic design is made up of a classic blue and white patterned tile complemented by hanging copper saucepans, which is reminiscent of farmhouses in the French countryside.
-We're totally not jealous ... not at all.

 3. Choose subtle patterns.

 Cement tile is quite popular in farmhouse kitchens, and thanks to the versatility of said backsplash tile, there's pretty much a look to suit everyone and every space.
 Subtle patterns and neutral color schemes will keep your backsplash looking classic.
 Take note of this kitchen design scheme by LBF Interiors.